Environmental history of the United States: Metropolitan industry 1870-1920

 In 1870 to 1920, the center of industrialization expanded from New England and the Mid-Atlantic regions into the Midwest to Chicago and St Louis.
-According to Martin Melosi this became the industrial base of the world's leading industrial power.
+According to Martin V. Melosi this became the industrial base of the world's leading industrial power.
 Environmental degradation, ignored at first, became an increasing concern regarding sewage, garbage, drinking water, and clean air and adequate medical care..
 Pollution was caused by primarily by coal.
 It was the primary energy source to power factories and heat offices and apartments.
 Its use led to a sharp increase in carbon emissions and air pollution.
 The concentration of industries such as steel improved efficiency but increased resource waste and pollution of air and water as urban rivers became dumping grounds for industrial waste.
 Residential overcrowding into tenements led to poor sanitation and more sickness.